vbookshelf/JaiTalk-Translator-2026/README.md

 # JaiTalk Translator 2026
-A minimalist browser-based English to Thai voice enabled translator to use on-the-go.
+A minimalist browser-based English to Thai voice translator to use on-the-go.

 Initially, I thought there was no reason to build a translation app like this because the free Google Translate app is already available.
 My guess was that it would be superior to anything I could build.
 But, when I actually used it I found that it was sometimes slow and the translation response was cluttered with too much info.
 This meant that the app was not a pleasure to use on-the-go.